open-telemetry/opamp-spec/specification.md

 ## ServerToAgent Message

-The body of the WebSocket message is a binary serialized Protobuf message ServerToAgent.
+The body of the WebSocket message or HTTP response body is a binary serialized Protobuf message ServerToAgent.

 ServerToAgent message is sent from the Server to the Agent either in response to the AgentToServer message or when the Server has data to deliver to the Agent.